fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 We highly recommend creating a [Python virtual environment](https://virtualenv.readthedocs.org/en/latest/installation.html "Python virtualenv") to house the DATA Act broker components.
 A virtual environment (aka *virtualenv*) will isolate the broker software and its libraries from the libraries running on your local system and prevent potential conflicts.
 In addition, we recommend using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/install.html "Python virtualenvwrapper documentation") to manage your Python environments.

 1. Use pip to install virtualenv: `pip install virtualenv`
-2. Use pip to install virtualenvwrapper: `pip install virtualenvwrapper` (*Windows users* should run `pip install virtualenvwrapper-win` instead).
+2. Use pip to install virtualenvwrapper: `pip install virtualenvwrapper`
-3. **TODO:** instructions for setting WORKON_HOME, PROJECT_HOME and other dotfile junk you have to set up for virtualenvwrapper.
+3. If you're using Windows, also do `pip install virtualenvwrapper-powershell`.
+3. Tell virtualenvwrapper where on your machine to create virtual environments and add it to your profile.
+This is a one-time virtualenvwrapper setup step, and the process varies by operating system.
+[This tutorial](http://newcoder.io/begin/setup-your-machine/ "Python: setting up your computer") covers setting up virtualenvwrapper on OSX, Linux, and Windows.
 4. Create a virtual environment for the DATA Act software.
 In this example we've named the environment *data-act*, but you can call it anything: `mkvirtualenv data-act`.

     **Note:** If you're running multiple versions of Python on your machine, you can make sure your data act environment is running the correct Python version by pointed to a specific library: `mkvirtualenv --python=[path to installed Python 2.7 executable] data-act`